 In February 2018, the obligations under the Loan were guaranteed by certain principals from Lewis and by the Company.
 The guarantee shall continue in effect until all of the Loan obligations are fully paid and the guarantors are jointly and severally liable for all Loan obligations in the event of default by the Joint Venture.
-The Joint Venture recorded the Loan balance of \$36,243,000 as of October 31, 2018.
+The Joint Venture recorded the Loan balance of \$43,158,000 as of October 31, 2019.
 The \$1,080,000 estimated value of the guarantee was recorded in the Company's consolidated balance sheets and is included in other long-term liabilities with a corresponding increase in equity in investments.
-The Company has elected to reduce the guarantee liability upon expiration or settlement of the guarantee.
 Additionally, a Reimbursement Agreement was executed between the Lewis guarantors and the Company which provides for unpaid liabilities of the Joint Venture to be shared pro-rata by the Lewis guarantors and the Company in proportion to their percentage interest in the Joint Venture.